Last updated on 2026-05-22

 The Health Care Cook program includes several unique features that enhance the learning experience:

-- Collaboration with health care teams to understand patient needs.
+- Collaboration with interdisciplinary healthcare teams

 Career Options